Martijncvv/cryptocurrency_portfolio_project/PROCESS.md

 - Added Twitter timelines; took some to find out how because the page doesn't refresh when a new coin is clicked.
 - Added basic coin graph

+### Monday 07-12-2020
+- Fixed bug in twitter timeline
+- Added function to send trade_data from Django to Javascript